EndPointCorp/end-point-blog/2020/11/27/svelte.html.md

 npx degit sveltejs/template-webpack svelte-app
 ```

 This is just using the project template hosted in GitHub at https://github.com/sveltejs/template-webpack and it will build out a Webpack based application functionally identical to the one we've just created.
+You will see that such projects include a `webpack.config.js` file13w5r 79i instead of `rollup.config.js`.

 ## The templating capabilities are powerful